 Specific requirements with respect to the MAC

-Very simple Medium Access Protocol is used.
-Mechanism based on random access by contention is not appropriate since the level of the overhead will be high and a significant amount of bandwidth will be lost.
+A very simple Medium Access Protocol should be used.
+Mechanisms based on random access by contention are not appropriate since the level of the overhead will be high and a significant amount of bandwidth will be lost.
 In addition, the huge bandwidth provides the guarantee of a high number of channels that can be used simultaneously by different boards.
 The transmission range is very low hence frequency reuse is possible.

 Other issues